robbiedhickey/myangular/README.md

 * Isolated Scopes - we create it from a parent, but do not set the parent to its prototype, thus disabling prototypal inheritance.
 This is handled by passing true to the $new call.
 * Substitue parent scope - scopes also allow the ability to provide some other scope to be the parent of the new scope, while still maintaining the normal inheritance chain.
 * Destroying scope - means that all of its watchers are removed and that the scope itself is remove from the $$children of its parent.

+## Chapter 4 - Watch Collections

+* Provide an efficent way to watch for groups of changes in objects and arrays.
+Has the array changed?
+Have items been added/removed/reordered.
+We are doing this with value based equality checking but it has to deep watch the entire graph. $watchCollection will be an optimized version of the value-based $watch we already have.
+We will now effectively have watches that specialize in certain types of data structures.